Sirenomelia: Shiloh Pepin

-Shiloh Jade Pepin (August 4, 1999 – October 23, 2009) was born in Kennebunkport, Maine, United States with her lower extremities fused, no bladder, no uterus, no rectum, only 6 inches of large intestine, no vagina, only one quarter of a kidney and one ovary.
+Shiloh Jade Pepin (August 4, 1999 – October 23, 2009) was born in Kennebunkport, Maine, with her lower extremities fused, no bladder, no uterus, no rectum, only 6 inches of large intestine, no vagina, only one quarter of a kidney and one ovary.
 Her parents initially anticipated she could expect only a few months of life.
-At age 4 months, her natural kidney failed, and she began dialysis.
-A kidney transplant at age 2 lasted a number of years, and in 2007 a second kidney transplant was successful.
+At the age of four months, her natural kidney failed, and she began dialysis.
+A kidney transplant at age two lasted a number of years, and in 2007, a second kidney transplant was successful.
 She attended Consolidated Elementary School.
-She remained hopeful about her disease and joked often and lived her life happily, despite her challenges, as seen in her TLC documentary in "Extraordinary People: Mermaid Girl".
+She remained hopeful about her condition, joked often, and lived her life happily, despite her challenges, as seen in the TLC documentary Extraordinary People: Mermaid Girl.
 Shiloh and her family were debating surgery because of the risks involved, even though it would improve her quality of life.
-Many people who have this condition undergo surgery when they are young, but Shiloh was already 8 years old in the documentary and had not undergone surgery.
-Shiloh was the only one of the three survivors of sirenomelia without surgery for separation of the conjoined legs.
-She died of pneumonia on October 23, 2009, at Maine Medical Center in Portland, Maine, at the age of 10; having appeared on the Oprah Winfrey Show on September 22, 2009.
-Shiloh gained a following of admirers by documenting her condition on TV, Facebook, and the Internet.
+Many people who have sirenomelia undergo surgery at a young age, but Shiloh was already eight years old at the time and had not undergone surgery.
+Shiloh was the only one of three survivors of sirenomelia without surgery for separation of the conjoined legs.
+She died of pneumonia on October 23, 2009, at Maine Medical Center in Portland, Maine, at the age of ten; having appeared on The Oprah Winfrey Show on September 22, 2009.
+Shiloh gained a following of admirers after documenting her condition on television and the internet.